AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 "NaN" is an abbreviation for "not a number".
 Most programming languages support [IEEE 754 double precision floating point numbers](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) [doubles], which is a format with well-defined operations supported directly on modern CPUs.
 NaN is a special value in doubles that usually turns up when you do weird math, like divide infinity by a number.

 NaN Boxing works by storing data in the unused bits of NaN.
 By the way, NaN has unused bits.
 The idea is that every value can be a double.
-Valid doubles can be read directly and all the other types are NaN, the special double value.
-And NaN can store the type of a value and store some information about that value.
+Valid doubles can be read directly and all the other types have their data stuffed into those fallow NaN bits I just mentioned.
 Before I go into further detail it will be helpful to know a little more about how doubles are represented internally.

 # The anatomy of a double

 A double is an 8 byte (64 bit) representation of a floating point number.
-Sections of the bits of a double are designated to represent different aspects of the floating point number.
+Sections of the bits of a double are designated to represent different aspects of a floating point number.
 I hereby submit my contribution to the already voluminous corpus of illustrations of IEEE 754 standard for representing a double precision floating-point number.
 Behold!

 <figure class="highlight">